 Detailed account information is available through myHill, myServices, myBill.
 Many students and families report that in order to determine their education tax benefit eligibility, they need 1098-T statements from the current and prior calendar years and records of other qualified expenses and records of payments made.
-For more information, we encourage you to see IRS Publication 970, or consult your tax advisor.
+For more information, we encourage you to visit The IRS 1098T site or consult your tax advisor.

 Click here for FAQs and other information regarding your 1098-T.

 - provides up to $2500 in tax credits for eligible expenses

 - tax credit equals 100% of the first $2000 and 25% of the next $2000 of qualified expense paid for each eligible student

 - student has not completed the first 4 years of postsecondary education as determined by the eligible educational institution